-What do Emma Watson, Hillary Clinton, and Marissa Mayer have in common?
+What do Emma Watson, and Hillary Clinton have in common?
 A journey marked by success, of course, but also an introvert personality, which hasn’t stopped them from making their way – and making it work!

 Yet often, when we think of “success” and “leader”, we picture people who are outgoing, at ease speaking in public, and who love being around people.
 In business, these extroverts fill most leadership positions, even though they only represent half the population.

 Though she did have to come to terms with certain parts of her role, like communications, Brigitte Hébert, Executive Vice-President – Employee Experience at National Bank of Canada, maintains that this facet of her personality has valuable benefits.
 “It allows me to step back and have more perspective.
 Over time, I’ve developed my emotional intelligence and listening skills that help me better read my surroundings, be more understanding, and therefore bring even more relevance to my leadership.”

 According to SGM President and CREW M member Sonia Gagnon, we’d be wise to take a cue from introverts – not to be confused with those who are “shy” –, who know how to come out on top, often by using a management style that is somewhat gentler.
 Here’s the five-part proof!

 5 Introvert Qualities You’d Do Well to Learn From

 Introverts demonstrate high-level receptiveness.
 A 2010 study suggested that in environments in constant flux, they are often more effective leaders, especially with creative and proactive employees.
 “If you want innovative ideas to burst forth, especially as collaborative leadership becomes increasingly widespread in business, listening and being open to others are essential qualities,” explains Sonia Gagnon.